IrminDev/SGPTT/README.md

 ## Usage

-In this requirements project has been defined a three different types of user
+In this requirements project has been defined three different types of user
 1. **Students**
 2. **Professors**
 3. **CATT**